K-Beadle/Bike-Sharing/README.md

 ## Overview

   - The purpose of this analysis was to find compelling compelling information from a NYC Citi Bike dataset and use it to make a business proposal to a potential investor to start our own bike-sharing company.
+[Link to dashboard](https://public.tableau.com/app/profile/kenneth.n.beadle/viz/NYCCitiBikeRideData/NYCCitiBikeData)